Critical Clothing & Gear

 A Brain Bucket

 A helmet obviously keeps your head safe in case of collision, but also does an excellent job keeping your head warm.
 Some helmets have adjustable vents to adjust airflow depending on the conditions.
 Ski helmets are sleeker and have cooler graphic designs than they did in the past.
 Many skiers consider their helmet to be part of their look and appreciate the extra comfort and safety features.
 Buying kids’ ski helmets is especially important, as their skulls and brains are still developing.
 Risks increase even further in the terrain park or any other instance where the skier is moving at high speeds or falling from tall heights.
 It is critical to try on helmets before purchasing, as each model and design fits differently.
+Vail’s retail shops offer a selection of helmets to buy or you can rent one as part of your equipment rentals.

 How to Haul Everything

 Ski bags are essential for long haul traveling to destinations like Vail, and they are the only way to fly with your gear.
 Additionally, ski bags are great for storing all your ski gear and keeping it together during the offseason.
 Finding the best ski bag for your needs can alleviate quite a few headaches and can make it easy and painless to travel and enjoy your favorite ski destination.
-There are various types of ski bags: just for skis and poles, just for ski boots, and bags that can carry boots as well as your clothing, helmet and more.
+There are various types of ski bags: just for skis and ski poles, just for ski boots, and bags that can carry boots as well as your clothing, helmet and more.
 The bag you use depends on the gear you’re bringing.

 *Content courtesy of The Ski Source